+Host Company: Location:

 Project Title:

 Company Supervisor: University Supervisor:

 Please comment on the presentation of results.
-Is the report clear, structured, accurate and well presented?
+Is the report clear, structured, accurate and well presente d?

-2. Please comment on how the project team approached the project.
-Were the investigations sound?
+Please comment on how the project team approx Were the investigations sound?
 Did they develop a 'feel' for the job?

-Please comment on the way the project was implemented.
-How well were the objectives met?
-Were the results useful to the company?
+Please comment on the way the project was imp How well were the objectives met?
+Were the results useful

 4. Additional comments

-I confirm that unless indicated below the report is in no way confidential and that a bound report is not required
+I confirm that unless indicated below the report is in no not required way confidential and that a bound report is

 Report is confidential Bound report required

-Signed Date Company supervisor
+Signed Company supervisor Date

 University Supervisor's response